emqx/eip/active/0038-secret-registry.md

 never leaves the broker except as part of a rendered template at the moment the template is used.

-Secrets are namespace-scoped: a secret is owned by the namespace of the principal that created it, a namespaced reference resolves against that namespace first and falls back to the global registry, and a global reference never resolves to a namespace-owned secret.
+Secrets are scoped: a secret is owned by the scope of the principal that created it — a namespace, or global — and is reachable only from configurations running in that same scope.
+There is no cross-scope resolution in either direction: a namespace cannot reference a global or sibling-namespace secret, and a global configuration cannot reference a namespace's.
+This strictness is deliberate.
+Because a secret is resolved by rendering it into outbound bytes, and the principals who reference secrets are the same principals who choose where those bytes go, the ability to *reference* a secret is equivalent to the ability to *read* its value.
+The registry's no-read-back API therefore bounds exposure of secrets at rest (config dumps, backups, logs) but is not an access-control boundary between "can configure" and "can learn the value"; isolation is enforced purely by non-reachability across scopes.

 ## Motivation